Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Conclusion

 Future analyses using the PCA-based technique could incorporate new simulated Roman redshift distributions from \texttt{Cardinal} and the SOMPZ methodology, explore models beyond $\Lambda$CDM-such as dynamical dark energy models (e.g., $w_0w_a$CDM)-extend the analysis to the $3\times2$ correlation functions, and employ emulators to reduce computational costs when deriving cosmological parameter constraints.

-\acknowledgments DHFS is supported by the Jet Propulsion Laboratory and the California Institute of Technology.
+\acknowledgments We thank Gary M.~Bernstein for insightful discussions.
+DHFS is supported by the Jet Propulsion Laboratory and the California Institute of Technology.
 This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, and was sponsored by the National Aeronautics and Space Administration (80NM0018D0004).
 This work was supported by the NASA ROSES grant 22-ROMAN11-0011, contract number 80NM0024F0012, via a JPL subaward.
 The High Performance Computing resources used in this investigation were provided by funding from the JPL Enterprise Technology, Strategy, and Cybersecurity Directorate.
-We thank Gary M.~Bernstein for insightful discussions.